15pengyi/Art_of_Algorithm/30_topics/Combinatorics.md

 ---

-Let $q_l, q_2, \ldots ,q_t$ be the distinct roots of the following characteristic equation of the linear homogeneous recurrence relation with constant coefficients:
+Let $q_1, q_2, \ldots ,q_t$ be the distinct roots of the following characteristic equation of the linear homogeneous recurrence relation with constant coefficients:

 $$
 h_n - a_1 h_{n-1} - a_2 h_{n-2} - \cdots - a_k h_{n-k} = 0, (a_k \ne 0, n \ge k).